firecodeman69/individual_assignments_softdev/Second_Individual_Assignment/README.txt

 Hello!
 I hope that you are doing well so far today.
-This is my map navigator game.
+This is my collectable adventure game.

 In this program, you will create your own text game.
 The program reads in a "map.txt" and constructs a map, "item.txt" and constructs items, and "puzzle.txt" and constructs puzzles.